devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating_procedures.md

 ## Meetings

-Here is a guide for meetings during planning seasons for devopsdays KC
+Here is a guide for meetings during planning seasons for DevOpsDays KC

 * Meetings will be on a set schedule of:
   * First Tuesday Night of the Month 6PM to 8PM (5:30ish to 8:30ish) IN PERSON - 2 hours